JohnMayes/Prioritize-It/README.md

 - Screen 3
 	- Output list read from DB outputted into ordered list

-## Unit test it yo
-- Function that takes in an array, and returns an array of pairs of every possible combination of items
-- Increment value of each item per dom.onclick
-- return ordered list sorted by number of times chosen

 ## Specific to dos
 - use "write" in data module to save which objects have been updated
-- update list_input from textarea to text input
 - require at least two items to be entered into list_input before execute makeList et. al.